energysistem/manuals/39929-BT3Plus/en/03-features.md

 - Bluetooth® headphones V4.0.
 - Easy synchronization without any code.
-- Compatible with iOS and Android devices, PC and PlayStation systems
+- Compatible with iOS and Android devices, PC and PlayStation systems.
-- Built in microphone with echo and noise cancellation.
+- Built-in microphone with echo and noise cancellation.
-- Handsfree function and calls control.
+- Handsfree function and phonecall control.
 - Playback and volume control from the headphones.
-- Effective use distance up to 10m.
+- Range: up to 10m.
 - Modern design finished in high quality rubber.
-- Rechargeable lithium with 8 hourse of autonomy in playback mode.
+- Rechargeable lithium battery with 8 hours of autonomy in playback mode.
 - USB charging system.

 ### Technical Features